 Drafting during the swim portion of a triathlon is legal!
 By placing yourself within a pack of swimmers of similar experience and speed can be beneficial to your swim performance and overall racing performance.
 There are two ways one can draft off of another swimmer.

 One is swimming directly behind the lead swimmer and the other is swimming in the wake of a lead swimmer.
 Both can be very effective in the open water.
 If you were to swim directly behind a swimmer and close to their feet the result would be a “pulling” effect.
 If you were to swim in the wake of another swimmer, ideally you would position yourself just off the shoulder of that swimmer.
-The benefit being, an added push provided by the swells or wake created by that lead swimmer.
+The benefit is, an added push provided by the swells or wakes created by that lead swimmer.

 Bonus Open Water Swimming Tip